survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Directory Structure

-To move further, we can implement a little site that loads some JavaScript, which we then build using webpack.
+To move further, we can implement a little site that loads JavaScript, which we then build using webpack.
 After we progress a bit, we’ll end up with a directory structure like this:

 - app/
   - index.js